mattrajca/NXT-Joystick/README.markdown

-NXT-Joystick
+NXT Joystick
 ============

-Drive a NXT bot with iPhone.
-Since Bluetooth connections cannot be made directly to the NXT brick from iPhone, a 'Server' component is required (included). iPhone 4 is also required to run the client program, as the gyroscope is used to track the device attitude.
+NXT Joystick allows you to drive a NXT bot with iPhone.
+Since direct Bluetooth connections cannot be made from iPhone to the NXT brick, a 'Server' component is required. iPhone 4 or better is also required to run the client program as the gyroscope is used to track device attitude.

 Usage
 -----